 All appeal decisions are final, unless the case involves expulsion.
-In that case, the student may appeal the sanction to the President of the University, in writing, with a copy to the Associate Vice-President for Student Life/Dean of Students or Vice-President for Student Life within 24 hours of receipt of the decision of the Associate Vice-President for Student Life/Dean of Students or Vice-President for Student Life.
+In that case, the student may appeal the sanction to the President of the University, in writing, with a copy to the Associate Vice President for Student Life/Dean of Students within 24 hours of receipt of the decision of the Associate Vice President for Student Life/Dean of Students.

-What can I (as the complaining witness) do if I don't like the results of the resolution?
+What can I (as the complainant) do if I don't like the results of the resolution?